gideonrotich/Swayy-Android/README.md

 # Swayy - Buy and sell

-A buying and selling app made using kotlin.A user can create his/her on shop online to sell products.
+A buying and selling app made using kotlin.A user can create his/her own shop online to sell products.

 The backend is written using Kotlin.
 See [swayy-api](https://github.com/GideonRotich/Swayy-Android).